ircanywhere/irc-factory/README.md

 // of the fact we want queueing.

 setTimeout(function() {
-	outgoing.emit('createClient', {
+	outgoing.emit('createClient', 'test', {
-		key: 'test',
-		client: {
 		nick : 'simpleircbot',
 		user : 'testuser',
 		server : 'irc.freenode.net',
 		realname: 'realbot',
 		port: 6667,
 		secure: false
-		}
 	});
 }, 1500);
 // create a client
 ```

-What this is going to do is wait 1.5 seconds and create a client with the key test and some settings, once a client is created using `createClient`, all events are automatically hooked onto and come down the `incoming` pipe, if your program closes, when you reconnect any events that were sent will be queued and sent down the pipe to you.

 The following commands are available to be sent down the pipe, they only take one command and it's the parameters sent as an object.

-- `createClient(options)` -> `api.createClient(options.key, options.client, [options.dummy])`
-- `destroyClient(options)` -> `api.destroyClient(options.key)`
-- `Client(options)` -> `{key: 'unique-client-key', call: 'me', params: ['#ircanywhere', 'this is a me command']}`

-The final command will call the `me()` function in `Client` and send `options.params` in as the parameters.
-If you need help with anything feel free to catch me in my channel on freenode #ircanywhere.
-You should be fairly careful what you pass in here as you can crash the backend process, it doesn't wrap anything in a try catch or a domain because it's too slow, it just checks if the property exists and if it does, calls it directly.
+### outgoing.emit('createClient', key, client, [dummy])

+This function is an alias of `api.createClient` with the difference being that all events are automatically hooked onto and come down the `incoming` pipe, if your program closes, when you reconnect any events that were sent will be queued and sent down the pipe to you.

+### outgoing.emit('destroyClient', key)

+This function is a direct alias of `api.destroyClient` all hooks will also be removed when this is called.

+### outgoing.emit('call', key, function, params)

+This function lets us call a method in the `Client` object any method can be called even private ones which are prefixed with `_` however beware of what you are doing, it's most commonly used for calling the methods `raw`, `me`, `ctcp` etc. `params` takes an array of the parameters that will be passed into the function call.

+## Client

+The following functions are available and they're fairly self explanatory.

+### Client.raw(line)

+This function lets us pass a raw line into the irc socket, we can either send a normal raw irc line without the linebreaks at the end or send an array in of a string seperated by spaces.

+`Client.raw('PRIVMSG #ircanywhere :hey there');` or `Client.raw(['PRIVMSG', '#ircanywhere', 'hey there']);`

+### Client.me(target, message)

+This function lets us send a /me action to the specified target, being a channel or user.

+`Client.me('#ircanywhere', 'this will be sent as /me');`

+### Client.ctcp(target, type, message)

+This function lets us send a ctcp response to a person, we can listen to ctcp requests by hooking onto the `ctcp_request` event and responsing to versions etc with this, an example is below;

+`Client.ctcp('rickibalboa', 'VERSION', 'irc-factory x.x');`

+### Client.disconnect(message)

+The following function will disconnect the user from the irc server sending the `message` as a quit message, the `close` event will be emitted when the client quits.
+If the client is already disconnected nothing will happen and the `close` event will be re-emitted so any client can alter their state accordingly.

+`Client.disconnect('quitting');`

+### Client.reconnect()

+Reconnect will connect a client if its disconnected, if it's connected it will disconnect that client.
+It's advised to call `Client.connection.isConnected()` if you want to check before you attempt a reconnect.

+`Client.reconnect();`